joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Key-Value Observing</summary>
-<p>Be exposed to and able to use KVO to observe for changes on specified properties of other objects.
+<p>We expect fellows to be exposed to and able to use KVO to observe for changes on specified properties of other objects.
 Be able to perform the following: </p>
 <ul>
 <li>Registering for observation</li>
 <li>Notifying observers of changes</li>